k-l-lambda/k-l-lambda.github.io/source/_drafts/rubik-cube-notation.md

 cube3 matrix

+## Calculation of Rubik's cube

+Once we represent a Rubik's cube state by a matrix, we can calculate it purely by algebra.
-## Rubik's cube multiplication
+This is an example to show what the Rubik's cube multiplication looks like:

 <figure>
 	<iframe src="/klstudio/embed.html#/documents/cube3-multiplication-demo" width="800" height="400"></iframe>
 </figure>

-matrix multiplication

 ## Rubik's cube solver